 This market in the north of Melbourne is one of the best places to go to get great food.
 It’s cheap and plentiful.

-One of the best things about the market is that from November to March in the summer and June to August during the winter, there is a night market every Wednesday.
+One of the best things about the market is that from November to March in the summer and from June to August during the winter, there is a night market every Wednesday.

 This s easily one of the best things to do in Melbourne.
 You can sample food from a wide range of vendors while enjoying the entertainment at the same time.